lewis-morris/flarchitect/docs/source/advanced_configuration.rst

         }
     }

-The nested ``author`` object is deserialized into an ``Author`` instance while responses continue to use the configured serialization type (URL, JSON, or dynamic).
+The nested ``author`` object is deserialised into an ``Author`` instance while responses continue to use the configured serialisation type (URL, JSON, or dynamic).